-Since Masses and assemblies are held during the school day, all students are required to attend.
+Since Masses, Seminar period, and Community periods are held during the school day, all students are required to participate.
 Good manners, consideration of others, respectful and appreciative attention are expected to prevail.

-Skipping mass or an assembly without an excused absence will result in automatic detention.
+Skipping mass, seminar period or other special assembly without an excused absence will result in automatic detention.
 Disruptions during mass or an assembly will be taken very seriously and will result in demerits at the discretion of the teacher/Dean of Student Affairs.